Skip to main content

 scrollAndFind(testID, opts?)

-Scrolls the first visible FlatList or ScrollView in 5 000 px increments, pausing after each step to poll for the element.
+Scrolls a scrollable in 5 000 px increments, pausing after each step to poll for the element.
 Returns the element when found; throws on timeout.

 // Element is far down a long list - scroll until it appears